 encourage investment in quality of teaching, education and training of digital skills, including for women and girls, people with disabilities, indigenous people and other marginalized groups, in order to promote skills in new and emerging telecommunications/ICTs, in areas including AI, IoT, 5G, Big Data, etc.

 requests the Secretary-General

-to ensure the effective implementation of the relevant ITU capacity building programs and activities.
+to ensure the effective implementation of the relevant ITU capacity building programs and activities, focusing in new and emerging telecommunications/ICTs.